Free Teacher Resources

 To finish, you need some type of assessment.
 You can do this orally by asking questions, or writing a couple of problems/questions on the board to be done individually alone.
 Assigning homework is now an option.

-Sites for lesson plans: Remember, these are only ideas for lessons.
-The planning is up to you.
+Sites for lesson plans: Remember, these are only ideas for lesson plans.
+The instruction and planning is left up to you.

 Teachers should have a lesson plan filing system.
 Keep a file cabinet or box with your lesson plans in them, filed in subjects and categories.
 Yes, you should print out each lesson and make your own notes.
 If you just bookmark or save the websites to your favorites, the websites may not be there next time you look.
 The internet does not stand still and many sites change or go offline.